islet-project/islet/examples/veraison/README.md

 Those token and measurement files should be _sent_ to verification services using a _safe_ communication channel.

-# Running realm to verify
+# Running realm for verification purposes

-This is done in the same way we run realm to get the token.
+This is done in almost the same way we run realm to get the token.

-Run the FVP with HES and network this time:
+Run the FVP with HES and network this time.
+Use the --run-only param from now on not to regenerate the realm anymore so our measurements won't get stale:

-    Islet $ ./scripts/fvp-cca --normal-world=linux --realm=linux-net --rmm=islet --hes
+    CCA/islet $ ./scripts/fvp-cca --normal-world=linux-net --realm=linux --rmm=islet --hes --rmm-log-level info --run-only

 When FVP is booted run the realm:

-    # ./launch-realm.sh
+    # ./launch-realm.sh net

+Inside the realm you need to do the following:

+* configure the network
-Load the RSI module:
+* load the RSI module
+* set the date for the certificates to work properly

+This is how it looks:

+    Welcome to Buildroot
+    buildroot login: root

     # cd /shared
+	shared # ./set-realm-ip.sh
-    /shared # inmod rsi.ko
+    shared # insmod rsi.ko
+	shared # date 120512002023

 # Running and provisioning verification services (Veraison, realm-verifier)

 First of all, before deploying Veraison, apply a patch to Veraison code (https://github.com/veraison/services):

-    CCA/services $ cat ../islet-ra/examples/veraison/veraison-patch | git apply
+    CCA/services $ cat ../islet/examples/veraison/veraison-patch | git apply

 Then it's possible to deploy a Veraison Docker and source some useful commands from veraison env file: